Here are the signs of the Women's March

 A sign holds more than just a slogan representing the crowd's wider message.
 It holds significance for the person who spent time making it and carrying it all the way to the event.
 It's a way for the person's voice to be heard without them uttering a word, a way to inspire the crowd around them and make their point to the world.

-At this year's Women's Marches, from Rome to New York and Los Angeles, handmade signs were just as ubiquitous as the knit hats in every shade of pink.
+Over the weekend, as both women and men took to the streets for the Women's Marches, from Rome to New York and Los Angeles on Saturday, and in Las Vegas and elsewhere on Sunday, handmade signs were just as ubiquitous as knit hats in every shade of pink.